-For instance I use the exclamation mark to mark tasks or appointments that are super important and therefore need to be prioritized.
+For instance, I use the exclamation mark to mark tasks or appointments that need reminding and therefore need to be prioritized.

 I just add the exclamation mark to the left of my entry when rapid logging.

-When I scan the page I am working on I can see immediately what are the tasks that I need to concentrate first.
+When I scan the page I am working on I can see immediately what are tasks that I need to concentrate on first.

-Dollar symbol = expenses or invoices to be generated.
+The dollar symbol is useful to mark expenses or invoices to be generated.

-Question mark = for something you need to verify.
+You can add an exclamation mark for something you need to verify.

-And you get the idea, you can create your own signifiers, that will make sense to your entries.
+You get the idea!
+You can create your own signifiers, that will make sense to your entries.

 Bullet journal key color code